stevenbowler/TriviaGame/README.md

 # TriviaGame

 ### Overview
 This game provides a fun way for the player to encounter some of the finest classical music ever created by some of the world's greatest composers.
-Additionally, the creation of the game has enabled this developer to build technical skills in the of multi-media in an app.
+Additionally, the creation of the game has enabled this developer to build technical skills in the building of a multi-media app.

 ### User Documentation
 It is recommended first to watch [this video](https://drive.google.com/file/d/16TsD8GF4j00rvGro6jtZyWDOWXkfQiyA/view).